limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 ![screenshot-1](/assets/images/posts/depth-walkthrough/screenshot-1.png)

-After some tinkering with `test.jsp` to solicit output, I observed that command execution is possible but output from the command must conform to the following:
+After some tinkering with `test.jsp` to solicit output, I observed that command execution is possible but the command output must conform to the following:

 * Output must not be empty; and
 * Output must be more than 8 tokens, delimited by one or more space; and